lemonrock/tcp-engine/README.md

 ## Performance

 * A recent connections cache is used to record congestion-control data to make new connections more efficient, using the principle of "yesterday's weather".
+* A timer wheel is used to optimize alarms and timers
+* "magic" (also known as virtual) ring buffers are used to avoid memory copies.
+    * When using DPDK
+        * Efficient use of these requires DPDK to use the IOVA mode (`rte_iova_mode::RTE_IOVA_VA`); this can only happen if the `uio`, `igb_uio` and `kni` kernel modules are *NOT* used as PCI drivers for network cards, and the `vfio-pci` driver is used instead.
+        * This also has the benefit of letting DPDK use its 'dynamic' memory mode and avoid physical addresses (which effectively require root to be useful).

 ## Limitations